Orlando Domestic Violence Attorney

 Penalties

-Under Florida Statute 741.281, anyone convicted of domestic violence must complete the Batterer’s Intervention Program.
+Under Florida Statute 741.281, anyone convicted of domestic violence in Florida must complete the Batterer’s Intervention Program.
 They will also complete one year of probation, and any other penalties ordered by the judge.

 Batterer’s Intervention Program